-This Sport Masters programme is delivered by world-leading experts at Liverpool John Moores University.
-You will have access to excellent facilities, geared towards both classical physiology and research at the forefront of molecular exercise physiology.
+LJMU's Exercise Physiology MSc is geared towards both classical physiology and research at the forefront of molecular exercise physiology.

-- Strong emphasis on active learning and practical training
+- Benefit from a strong emphasis on active learning and practical training

-- Variety of career opportunities, including working as an Exercise Physiologist in either sport science/athletic support or health assessment contexts, further study at Doctoral level and teaching and lecturing in science
+- Look forward to a variety of career opportunities, including working as an Exercise Physiologist in either sport science/athletic support or health assessment contexts, further study at Doctoral level and teaching and lecturing in science

 This Masters programme is ideal if you want to go on to specialise in physiology-related studies at a doctoral level for academic and professional development or if you aspire to a professional career in exercise physiology.

 During your studies you will be provided with detailed knowledge of physiology applied to sport and exercise contexts.
 The programme is also

 designed to extend your knowledge beyond ‘classical’ exercise physiology studies and into the new arena of molecular exercise physiology.
 The curriculum is informed by a world class research infrastructure with over 20 full-time academic staff and support staff contributing to the taught modules and research dissertation.